levent91/instagram-scraper/README.md

 The usage costs differ depending on what type of page you are scraping.
 Some pages, such as details, just need to be opened, while other pages, such as comments, require a lot of scrolling.
 You should roughly compare how long it takes to do these operations manually to get an idea about how to transfer usage costs from one use case to another.

 ### Using proxies
 Instagram now aggressively blocks scrapers and redirects them to a login page.
-Currently, the only reliable solution to this problem is to use residential proxies.
+The only reliable solution to this problem is to use residential proxies.
 Datacenter proxies only work in rare cases.

-### Apify residential proxies
+### Residential proxies
-The Apify platform [provides residential proxies](https://apify.com/proxy?pricing=residential-ip#pricing) if you have a paid subscription.
-These proxies are only available to be run within actors on the Apify platform, not externally.
-If you are interested in using residential proxies for this scraper, contact `support@apify.com` via email or in-app chat to get the proxies enabled.
+Instagram scraper is free to use, although you will need to use [residential proxies](https://apify.com/proxy?pricing=residential-ip#pricing) on [Apify Proxy](https://apify.com/proxy) if you run it on the Apify platform.
+This is because Instagram changed the rules in 2021 and now you always need to use a residential proxy for scraping.
+Luckily, every new Apify account includes a small free trial of residential proxies, so you should be able to test any of our Instagram scrapers.

 ### Custom proxies
 You can also use proxies from other providers in the custom proxies fields (`proxyUrls` in the JSON settings).